toledo60/pyLHD/README.md

 With `pyLHD` you can generate the following designs:

-- `rLHD`: Generate a random Latin hypercube design
+- `random_lhd`: Generate a random Latin hypercube design
 - `GLPdesign`: Generate a good lattice point design
 - `OLHD_Butler01`: Orthogonal Latin hypercube design.
 Based on the construction method of Butler (2001)
 - `OLHD_Cioppa07`: Orthogonal Latin hypercube design.
 Based on the construction method of Cioppa and Lucas (2007)